darcato/pysmlib/doc/fsm.rst

     :param name: A unique identifier of this timer.
 The same timer can be reused more than once recalling the same name.
     :type name: string
-    :param timeout: The expiration time, starting from the invocation of :method:`tmrSet`. [s]
+    :param timeout: The expiration time, starting from the invocation of :meth:`tmrSet`. [s]
     :type timeout: float
     :param reset: If this is ``True`` the timer can be re-initialized before expiration.
 Default = ``True``.
     :type reset: boolean